mendel11a/Speech_Assistant_Python/README.md

 ## Speech_Assistant_Python
-### A speech assistant program using the speech regonition library and Google's which has been built to help the user search things on internet and on google and search for a position just by telling the app what you want to do.
+### A speech assistant program using the speech regonition library and Google's which has been built to help the user search things on internet and on google and search for a position..just by telling the app what you want to do.
 ## Dependencies
 ### pip install speechrecognition
 ### pip install pyttsx3